Tom1358/Become-a-Bell-Ringer-Website/README.md

 ## UX

 ### As a **potential recruit** looking at the website, I want:

 * Large, intuitive and easy navigation that is consistent throughout the site, so I know how to get the key information I want, and how to find out more if I want (through links to external sites, or a contact email address or phone number/ form).
 * Some basic information on the subject of bell ringing, such as key terms to know if I go to an introductory practice night in a local tower.
-* How to find local towers in my area, and contact information for the Tower Captain, if I want to attend a practice night.

-### As an individual **interested in a new hobby**, I want:
 * An idea of the theory and study of bell ringing, to see what I can expect to have to study.
-* Information on different skill levels, to see how I can progress if I stick with it, and an idea of how long it would take to learn different things.

-### As someone interested in the **social/ community** side of ringing, I want:
-* Information on the ringing community, and what bellringers do socially rather than just pull a rope, to see if it is a social scene I would be interested in.
+* Information/ ideas of what the ringing community does socially as well as ring bells, to see if it is a social scene I would be interested in.
 * A basic background into the history of ringing and how it has shaped communities.

 ### As a **member of the CCCBR** endorsing this website, I want: